16 EQ AREAS

 Happiness: The ability to feel satisfied with your life, to enjoy yourself and others, and to have fun.
 Happiness both contributes to and is a result of emotional intelligence, and acts as a barometer for your general emotional health and overall functioning.

-Our EQ-i 2.0 assessments and training will help you identify your strengths and weaknesses in each of these 16 essential EQ skills and learn how to master each of them for personal and professional success.
+Our EQ-i 2.0 assessments, training, and executive coaching will help you identify your strengths and weaknesses in each of these 16 essential EQ skills and learn how to master each of them for personal and professional success.
 Take our mini self-assessment to gain insights into your own skill levels or contact us to schedule a full assessment.